mrhreza/automationblog/README.md

 ---

 ## Overview 📝
-Automation Blog is a personal project by **Md.
-Rezaul Hasan (Reza / MRH Reza)** that shares tutorials, tips, and insights on automation, productivity, and technology.
+**Automation Blog** is a personal project by **Md.
+Rezaul Hasan (Reza / MRH Reza)**, sharing tutorials, tips, and insights on automation, productivity, and technology.
-The site is hosted on **Cloudflare Pages** and supports a **custom domain**.
+The site is hosted on **Cloudflare Pages**, supports a **custom domain**, and includes updated folders, files, and a favicon for modern browsers.

 ---